 Holly Schepisi was first elected to the New Jersey General Assembly in November 2011 representing the 39th Legislative District.
-Currently, she serves on the Assembly Judiciary Committee and the Assembly Homeland Security and State Preparedness Committee.
-She was also named to the New Jersey Select Committee on Investigation.
 A strong advocate for the residents of her district and the state, Assemblywoman Schepisi is the leading proponent for local issues such as efforts to retain businesses, finding remedies for the disproportionate funding issues, providing solutions to flooding, or as the loyal opposition to attempts at increasing taxes on Bergen and Passaic Counties.
-She has continued to work to strengthen the rights of crime victims, provide mandatory treatment for non-violent drug offenders, protect drinking water from drug contamination, and deny bail to dangerous offenders.
+She has continued to work to strengthen the rights of crime victims, provide mandatory treatment for non-violent drug offenders, enhance transparency in medical billing, protect drinking water from drug contamination, and deny bail to dangerous offenders.

 Even before her election to the Assembly, Holly Schepisi was known for her active participation and leadership in various community organizations.
 “I believe in giving back to the community through personal service,” says the Assemblywoman.
-She received the 2009 Women of Achievement Award from the Girl Scouts of Northern NJ, was Chair and is currently a board member of The Women’s Institute at Bergen Community College, and is a board member of the College’s Foundation.
-She also serves as a member of the board for the Foundation for Free Enterprise.
-She is a trustee for the North Jersey Chapter of Fordham University School of Law’s Alumni Association, a member of Women United in Philanthropy, and was a former advisory board member of Interchange Bank and BridgeView Bank.
+She received the 2009 Women of Achievement Award from the Girl Scouts of Northern NJ, is currently the President of the New Jersey Chapter of Fordham University School of Law’s Alumni Association, and a board member of Bergen Community College’s Foundation.
+She also serves as an advisory board member of Sussex Bank.

-The Assemblywoman is the founder of her own law firm, Schepisi & Associates, where she practices governmental law, corporate law, land use, employment matters, criminal defense, and structured finance.
+The Assemblywoman is special counsel at the law firm of Huntington Bailey, LLP, where she practices governmental law, corporate law, land use, employment matters, criminal defense, and structured finance.
 She is Managing Director of Clear Spring Capital Group, encouraging private investing for job creation.
 She has also served as the public defender for the Borough of Oakland, the alternate prosecutor for Westwood and Old Tappan and was the township attorney for the Township of River Vale.

 The Assemblywoman currently lives in the Township of River Vale, New Jersey with her husband, Paul, and their two children, Kayla and Easton.